 - Criminal Justice: Incompetent investigators and inadequate resources are deemed to be the most serious problems facing criminal investigative services in Pakistan, whereas inadequate alternative dispute resolution is considered the most serious problem facing criminal courts.
-Since 2013, perceptions of police corruption have increased slightly, but perceptions of judicial corruption have decreased considerably.
+Since 2013, perceptions of police corruption have decreased slightly, but perceptions of judicial corruption have increased considerably.

 - Legal Awareness: Pakistanis have a moderate amount of legal knowledge.
 The greatest percentage of respondents correctly answered questions related to children’s rights.
 The smallest percentage of respondents identified the correct answer for questions related to due process and rights of the accused.
 Women have slightly higher levels of legal awareness compared to men.